tensorfreitas/DCGAN-for-Bird-Generation/README.md

 Each epoch, 3 bathes of generated images are saved in the disk as .png files and each 5 epochs the models are saved in the disk.
 Also the loss plot is saved in the end of each epoch.

-It is important to have the folders generated images and models in the same path of the trainDCGAN.py file.
+**It is important to have the folders generated images and models in the same path of the trainDCGAN.py file.**

-## WGANs (Under Construction)
+## WGANs

 After training the DCGAN, I wanted to compare the results with the WGAN proposed by Arjovsky et al. (2017), therefore I also implemented code for WGAN training in Keras.